nextgis/docs_toolbox/source/quadro.rst

-Generate a set of squares with transects
+Set of squares with transects
 ==========================================

 This tool creates a set of square grids (polygons) and a transect for the territory.